Musfiqs/Futures-Trading-Log/README.md

 # FuturesLog 📈

 **FuturesLog** is a modern, intuitive, and powerful trading journal designed specifically for futures traders.
-Built entirely with SwiftUI, this iOS app provides the tools you need to log, review, and analyze your trading performance with the help of AI-powered insights.
+Built entirely with SwiftUI, this iOS app provides the tools you need to log, review, and analyze your trading performance with the help of AI-powered insights!

 ## ✨ Features